COM ARTS 100 — INTRODUCTION TO SPEECH COMPOSITION

 Examines representations of Asian American in American media using historical, analytical, and critical approaches.
 Issues of cultural production, identity, race, politics, and gender are linked to examinations of specific media forms.

-COM ARTS/ASIAN 443 — INDIAN CINEMA AND BEYOND
+COM ARTS/ASIAN 443 — INDIAN CINEMA IN THE U.S. AND BEYOND

 3 credits.

 India is home to one of the largest film industries in the world, Bollywood.
 Beyond Bollywood, India has a thriving film culture that caters to its many regional languages.
-Explore India's diverse, yet interconnected film and media cultures including Bollywood, and regional film industries such as Tamil, Bengali, Telugu and Malayalam.
-Examine film-industry formations, questions of genre, style and auteurship, ethnic conflicts, gender non-conformity, caste, settler colonialism, censorship and linguistic nationalism that shape cinematic discourses in the country.
+Explore India's diverse, yet interconnected film and media cultures as well as the global resonances of Indian- and South-Asian-inflected media elsewhere.
+Examine questions of diasporic identity through media produced by the South Asian American community.
+Consider questions of genre, style and auteurship, ethnicity, decolonization, gender non-conformity, caste, settler colonialism, censorship and linguistic nationalism that shape cinematic discourses in the country and its intersection with South Asian diaspora in the United States.

 COM ARTS/AFRICAN/L I S 444 — TECHNOLOGY AND DEVELOPMENT IN AFRICA AND BEYOND